openharmony/docs/en/application-dev/security/permission-list.md

 ## ohos.permission.CAMERA

-Allows an application to use the camera to take photos and record videos.
+Allows an application to use the camera.

 **Permission level**: normal